 This document describes the design of Trusted Firmware-A (TF-A) TBB, which is an implementation of the Trusted Board Boot Requirements (TBBR) specification, Arm DEN0006D.
 It should be used in conjunction with the Firmware Update (FWU) design document, which implements a specific aspect of the TBBR.

 5.8.1 Chain of Trust

-A Chain of Trust (CoT) starts with a set of implicitly trusted components.
-On the Arm development platforms, these components are:
+A Chain of Trust (CoT) starts with a set of implicitly trusted components, which are used to establish trust in the next layer of components, and so on, in a chained manner.